-And anything that can help keep your skeleton strong is a smart idea: According to the Centers for Disease Control and Prevention, 18.8 percent of adult women over the age of 50 have osteoporosis of the femur neck or lumbar spine, says Rachelle Reed, PhD, senior director of health science and research for Orangetheory Fitness.
+And anything that can help keep your skeleton strong is a smart idea: According to the Centers for Disease Control and Prevention (CDC), 51.5 percent of adult women over the age of 50 have low bone mass (a precursor of osteoporosis) of the femur neck or lumbar spine, says Rachelle Reed, PhD, senior director of health science and research for Orangetheory Fitness.
 “Osteoporosis is a skeletal disorder in which bones weaken and risk of fracture is increased,” she explains.

-Going on regular hot girl walks (aka long leisurely strolls) is one way to prevent weakness.
-In a 1994 study in The American Journal of Medicine, researchers found that women who walk more than 7.5 miles per week had higher bone density than those who walk less than one mile per week, effectively revealing that walking might help to slow the rate of bone loss in the legs.
+Going on regular hot girl walks (aka long leisurely strolls) is one way to help prevent that weakness.
+In a 1994 study in The American Journal of Medicine1, researchers found that women who walked more than 7.5 miles per week had higher bone density than those who walked less than one mile per week, effectively revealing that walking might help to slow the rate of bone loss in the legs.

 As tempted as you may be to immediately run out your door to power-walk around your neighborhood, get this: There are some surprising strategies experts recommend when it comes to using walking workouts to build up the bones.